ClimSim-Online: A Large Multi-scale Dataset and Framework for Hybrid ML-physics Climate Emulation: Offline Experiments

-\textbf{Stochasticity and memory:} The results of the embedded convection calculations regulating $d_o$ come from a chaotic dynamical system and thus could be worthy of architectures and metrics beyond the deterministic baselines in this paper.
-These solutions are likewise sensitive to sub-grid initial state variables from an interior nested spatial dimension that have not been included in our data.
+\textbf{Stochasticity and Memory:} The results of the embedded convection calculations regulating $d_o$ are chaotic and thus worthy of stochastic architectures, as in our RPN, HSR, and cVAE baselines.
+These solutions are likewise sensitive to sub-grid initial state variables from an interior nested spatial dimension that has not been included in our data.

-\textbf{Temporal locality:} Incorporating the previous time steps' target or feature in the input vector inflation could be beneficial as it captures some information about this convective memory and utilizes temporal autocorrelations present in atmospheric data.
+\textbf{Temporal Locality:} Incorporating the previous timesteps' target or feature in the input vector inflation could be beneficial as it captures some information about this convective memory and utilizes temporal autocorrelations present in atmospheric data.
+This approach has been explored in previous studies \citep{Han2020,Wang2022a,han2023ensemble,behrens2024improving} and has been integrated into our model for online testing (see Section \ref{sec:online} in the main text and Section 6.3.3 in the SI).

-\textbf{Causal pruning}: A systematic and quantitative pruning of the input vector based on objectively assessed causal relationships to subsets of the target vector has been proposed as an attractive preprocessing strategy, as it helps remove spurious correlations due to confounding variables and optimize the ML algorithm \citep{Iglesias2023}.
+\textbf{Causal Pruning:} A systematic and quantitative pruning of the input vector based on objectively assessed causal relationships to subsets of the target vector has been proposed as an attractive preprocessing strategy, as it helps remove spurious correlations due to confounding variables and optimize the ML algorithm \citep{Iglesias2023,kuhbacher2024towards}.

 \textbf{Normalization:} Normalization that goes beyond removing vertical structure could be strategic, such as removing the geographic mean (e.g., latitudinal, land/sea structure) or composite seasonal variances (e.g., local smoothed annual cycle) present in the data.
 For variables exhibiting exponential variation and approaching zero at the highest level (e.g., metrics of moisture), log-normalization might be beneficial.